mreschke/dbox/README.md

 * One Nginx container that can host ALL your [PHP] websites, nginx uses the PHP-FPM container

 With these 4 containers, you can run unlimited number of nginx sites, which is really great for a development box.

+This is a super quick easy setup.
+Install docker, one line dbox installer, few lines to install laravel and done.